Matrix-product state skeletons in Onsager-integrable quantum chains: Examples

 \subsection{Ground state as an MPS for \texorpdfstring{$d=1$}{d=1}}

 Let us write

 where

 are commuting operators.
-Furthermore, the ground state of $A_0$ can be written as the product state \cite{Jones24}

 The ground state $\ket{\varphi}$ can therefore be represented by the circuit in Fig. \ref{fig:MPS-circuit}.
 This can be interpreted as a matrix-product operator (MPO) acting on a product state, giving an MPS.
 We obtain the (unnormalised) MPS form

 with the MPS tensors

 of bond dimension $\chi = N$.